yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - MUST move its Order resource status to `valid`;
 - MUST copy the `star-certificate` field from the STAR Order returned by the CA into its Order resource.
-When dereferenced, the `star-certificate` URL includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.
+When dereferenced, the `star-certificate` URL includes (via the Cert-Not-Before and Cert-Not-After HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.

 ~~~